EASYGO-ITN/Deliverable_4_2/GeothermalEnergy/issues_and_safety.md

 So, you can see that at the end of this chain multiple processes can result in the reduction of rock porosity and permeability, which can seriously affect the whole process.
 There are various remediation methods for each of the described issues, however prediction of these processes is crucial for successul prevention.

 <div class="alert alert-block alert-info">
 <b>By the way:</b> One of our researchers is working on this topic.
-Anna Kottsova is studying chemical precipitation in porous media with by recreating this process in the lab. <a href="https://easygo-itn.eu/anna-kottsova/">Learn more about her work</a>
+Anna Kottsova is studying chemical precipitation in porous media and its effect on rock permeability using laboratory experiments. <a href="https://easygo-itn.eu/anna-kottsova/">Learn more about her work</a>
 </div>